Center for Complex Diseases

 Center for Complex Diseases does not contract with any insurance companies.
 We deeply regret the negative impact this will have on patients.
 The current health care model in the United States simply does not provide for appropriate reimbursement given the amount of time and level of care that we provide for our patients with chronic complex illnesses.
 Under the current insurance based health care system, most internal medicine doctors schedule 45-60 minutes for a new patient and see 4 or more follow up patients an hour.
 Conversely, at CCD, a new patient visit is generally scheduled as two hours of face-to-face time, plus extensive additional time devoted to review of records prior to the visit and preparation of records and test orders after the visit.
 Most new patient visits, therefore, involve about 3.5-4 hours of physician time.
 We will provide you with a billing summary that you may submit to your insurance company for possible reimbursement.
 At least partial reimbursement may be possible if you have out-of-network coverage.

-Dr. Kaufman and Dr. Chheda are not enrolled in the Medicare program.
+Dr. Kaufman, Dr. Chheda and Dr. Curtin are not enrolled in the Medicare program.
 If you are a Medicare Part B beneficiary and wish to become a patient of the Center for Complex Diseases, you are required, according to the rules set forth by Medicare, to accept the terms and conditions set forth in a private contract between you and the Center for Complex Diseases.
 This private contract outlines that no Medicare payment will be made to you or to the Center for Complex Diseases for the services provided by our physicians, even if such services are covered by Medicare.
 Under this private contract, you acknowledge that you accept full responsibility for all charges for services provided by the Center for Complex Diseases, and that payment is due in full at the time care is provided.
 Laboratory, imaging and other testing as well as medications ordered by us are usually covered by most insurance companies including Medicare, but it is your responsibility to verify whether this is the case for your specific plan.